capalh/vagrant/README.md

 end
 ```

-Note: if want to write a simple vagrantfile quickluy, see the sample code - `A simple vagrantfile`
+Note: if want to write a simple vagrantfile quickly, refer the sample code - `A simple vagrantfile`

-3. Add loop function of ruby in a vagrantfile, sample code - `multiple-hosts`
+3. Add loop function of ruby in a vagrantfile - `multiple-hosts`

 ## 3 - Folder synchronization between vagrant VMs and hosts